lablup/backend.ai-krunner-static-gnu/README.md

 `ws_ping_pong_interval` for `libwebsockets>=4.0.0`.
 (https://github.com/tsl0922/ttyd/blob/master/src/server.c#L456)

-We solved this by modifying latest version of `libwebsockets`' source manually.
-In order to achieve this, you'll need to modify ttyd's build script.
+To fix this issue, we modify and build the latest version of `libwebsockets` used by the ttyd build script manually.

 ```console
 # Prepare Ubuntu environment (possibly, through container) and dependencies.